 Do you have a whole lot of visual clutter around your TV unit?
 Is a pile of annoying cords collecting dust, and making the whole area look messy and cluttered?
 Today, I'm doing a mini-makeover of a TV unit and sharing some easy tips for how to organize cords behind a TV unit, in order to create a more organised and neat looking space.

-So, is this a sight that you can relate to?
+Is this a sight that you can relate to?

-With all the different devices we seem to have nowadays - Apple TV, WD TV, DVD, gaming equipment - it's no wonder the cords start to pile up around the TV area and become difficult to wrangle!
+With all the different devices we seem to have nowadays - Apple TV, WD TV, DVD, gaming equipment - it's no wonder cords start to pile up around the TV area and become difficult to wrangle!
 This is what I started with for this project - not terrible, but the cords and DVD piles were gathering dust, and visually they made the space look cluttered and untidy.

-The first step was to give all the surfaces a 'preliminary' dust, just so there isn't a whole lot of dust flying everywhere as I cleared and organised.
+The first step was to give all the surfaces a 'preliminary' dust, just so there wasn't a whole lot of dust flying everywhere as I cleared and organised.
 I used my handy mitt-duster for the job.

 Next, I turned my attention to the piles of DVDs that were taking up essential storage space.